Migrating Legacy Applications

 and allweb-src

-folder for your Experience Cloud SPA actions and frontend resources.- Under each folder, you should be able to see both the actions and the frontend code when application.
-In addition, you should be able to see
+folder for Experience Cloud SPA actions and front-end resources.- Under each folder will be both the actions and the front-end code for the application.
+You should also see

 ext.config.yaml

-.
-This file contains all the action and extension configuration for the extension point where it's located.
-This individual configuration allows for more flexibility in defining and managing individual extension points.
-You can see that this file is also imported toapp.config.yaml
+, a file containing all the action and extension configuration for the extension point corresponding to its folder.
+This configuration allows more flexibility in defining and managing extension points.
+This file is also imported toapp.config.yaml

-as that's the master config file. - The action definition in this file shoud adhere to the OpenWhisk deployment YAML specification.
+, the master config file. - The action definition in this file should adhere to the OpenWhisk deployment YAML specification.

-- Once defined, the CLI use this file to deploy or redeploy actions.
+- Once defined, the CLI uses this file to deploy or redeploy actions.
 You might see values like

 $CUSTOMER_PROFILE_TENANT

-listed under environments in this file.
-These are environment variables that you can define in your.env
+listed on this page; they are environment variables that can be defined in the.env

 file.

-- Under each folder, you should be able to see both the actions and the frontend code when application.
-In addition, you should be able to see
+- Under each folder will be both the actions and the front-end code for the application.
+You should also see

 app.config.yaml

-, and compiles these individual file into one comprehensive config upon application build.lib
+, and compiles these individual files into one comprehensive configuration upon application build.lib

-: this folder will contain all the shared utility actions across different extension points.package.json
+: a folder containing all the shared utility actions across different extension points.package.json

 .aio